Towards robust quantitative photoacoustic tomography via learned iterative methods: Results

 \subsection{Digital twin problem}

 In the digital twin study, we reconstructed a set of digital phantoms with approximately the same shapes and optical parameters as existing experimental phantoms.
 We used a finite element approximation of the DA light propagation model based on the real measurement setup.
-The reconstruction was done using end-to-end GD and GN based learned iterative methods, a fully learned residual U-Net, and a classical GN solver with the total variation regularizer, ideal for reconstructing the piecewise constant inclusions.
+The reconstruction was done using end-to-end GD and GN based learned iterative methods, same residual U-Net-based architecture as in the ideal study, and a classical GN solver with the total variation regularizer \eqref{TV_seminorm}, ideal for reconstructing the piecewise constant inclusions.
 Up to five end-to-end trained GD/GN updating networks were used, as no notable improvement was achieved with further networks.
-The greedily trained layers were not observed to improve reconstruction accuracy after the initial iteration.
 The learned SR1 was excluded from this study due to its generally poor performance that was observed outside of the reported results.

 The initial values $x^{(0)}$ were drawn to be uniformly 0-30\% off from the ground truth background optical values of each sample.
 These initial values were also used as the mean $x_\mu$ of the $\ell^2$ regularizer \eqref{eq:el_two} for the learned GN.
 The classical total variation regularized problem was solved by using the primal-dual interior point (PD-IPM) method~\cite{andersen2000efficient}.
 The total variation regularizer was used with a smoothness parameter of $10^{-4}$ and a regularization parameter of 0.1.